jason-tung/mnist/README.md

 You can extract the actual digit by finding the index of the maximum value in the output tensor (for each sample, the the tensor that contains everything).

+**Loading and saving models**
+Models are automatically saved once per epoch, but you can also call model.save(path) to do it manually.
+Trained models can be loaded with neural_net.load_from_file(path).
+There are some retrained models in net/saved_models. mod.ser is a completely untrained model.

 **issues**

 as of 6/10/18 9:10PM, the loss does not go below 5